MuhammadSaqib001/MuhammadSaqib001.github.io/README.md

-This Project is basically my Muhammad's Portfolio Website with template taken from https://wwww.devcrud.com/ .
+This Project is basically Muhammad's Portfolio Website with template taken from https://wwww.devcrud.com/ .
 I have edited this templated in accordance with my need .

 Credits :-
     Demo Images: